Director – Ira David Wood, III

 William earned an undergraduate degree in history from The College of William and Mary, was a Kress Fellow at University of North Carolina at Chapel Hill, and then earned a Master of Fine Arts degree in stage design from Yale University School of Drama.
 He also holds honorary degrees from The University of North Carolina at Chapel Hill, The University of North Carolina at Asheville, and The College of William and Mary.
 Upcoming projects include The Merry Widow for The Metropolitan Opera, and Little Dancer for the Kennedy Center.
 Mr. Long has been nominated for 14 Tony Awards.
 He was inducted into the Theatre Hall of Fame in 2005, and was elected Chairman of The American Theatre Wing in June, 2012.

-Michael Rasbury is an Associate Professor in Sound Design within the Department of Drama and the Director of College Arts Scholars at the University of Virginia.
-His original musical script titled Max Understood (co-written by Nancy Carlin) premiered in San Francisco at Fort Mason Center in April 2015.
+Michael Rasbury is an Associate Professor in Sound Design within the Department of Drama and the Director of Miller Arts Scholars at the University of Virginia.
+Before that, he served on the faculty of the School of the Performing Arts at Louisiana Tech University.
+In 2017, he served as composer for an original stage adaptation of 1984 for Washington and Lee University.
+His original musical script titled Max Understood premiered in San Francisco at Fort Mason Center in April 2015.
+In 2013, he created an original sound design for Terrance McNally’s new work, And Away We Go, produced by the Pearl Theatre in New York City.
+In 2011, he was nominated for a Helen Hayes award for his Henry VIII design for the Folger Shakespeare Library in Washington, D.C.
 In 2009, Max Understood was produced Off-Broadway for the New York Musical Theatre Festival and in 2008 was selected for development in a staged reading workshop by the Eugene O’Neill National Music Theatre Conference.
-Michael created an EarthRecordings.org website showcasing original environmental recordings.
-He is the resident sound designer for Off-Broadway’s Transport Group, having provided designs for And Away We Go, The Patsy, Bury The Dead, Dark at the Top of the Stairs, Hello Again (Drama Desk nominee,) and Marcy in the Galaxy.
-In 2011, he was nominated for a Helen Hayes award for his Henry VIII design for the Folger Shakespeare Library in Washington, D.C.
+Michael created and maintains his EarthRecordings.org website showcasing original environmental recordings.
+He has served as sound designer for Off-Broadway’s Transport Group, having provided designs for several productions including The Patsy, Bury the Dead, Dark at the Top of the Stairs, Hello Again (Drama Desk nominee,) and Marcy in the Galaxy.
 He has composed music and sound for Lake Tahoe Shakespeare, Colorado Shakespeare, and Illinois Shakespeare Festivals.
 He has served as sound designer for The Lost Colony Outdoor Drama since 2006.
-Michael has composed music/sound for the Humana Festival at Actors Theatre of Louisville and for The Public in New York City.
+In 2001, Michael toured Europe and the United States with the production of An Alphabet, a John Cage piece produced by the John Cage Trust.
+Also in 2001, he wrote an orchestral score for Louisiana Tech University’s theatrical adaptation of The Leafmen and the Brave Good Bugs, written by award winning children’s author/illustrator, William Joyce.
+Michael composed music/sound for the Humana Festival for New American Playwrights at Actors Theatre of Louisville and for The Public in New York City.
+He has performed as a keyboardist/vocalist at two New Orleans Jazz and Heritage Festivals with The Lightnin’ Bugs, a Louisiana band.
+In 2003, he was recognized as the Louisiana State Funded Theatre Artist by receiving the Artist Fellowship Grant in Theatre presented by the Louisiana Division of the Arts.
+Michael resides in Virginia with his wife, Amanda, and their two children, Avery and Max.

 McCrae Hardy was the first Musical Director for the North Carolina Theatre in Raleigh, NC and held that position from 1984 – 2005, helming 90 productions.
 In 1995 he was awarded the Raleigh Medal of Arts “for extraordinary Achievement in the Arts.”
 McCrae served as Musical Director and orchestrator/arranger for Unto These Hills in Cherokee, NC for nearly three decades.
 He served as Arranger and Music Director for the Branson, MO run of Patsy, a tribute to the legendary Patsy Cline.
 He was Music Director/Arranger/Conductor for several Duke Children’s Classic Productions in the mid 1990’s.
 He has been a guest conductor with the NC Symphony and Music Director for Pittsburgh CLO’s A Musical Christmas Carol.
 McCrae is currently Conductor of the Triangle Youth Symphony, in Raleigh, NC.
 Raised in Yadkin County, he attended The University of North Carolina at Chapel Hill.
 McCrae lives in Garner, NC with his partner Eric and their three beautiful children, Alex, Cristofer and Amelie and a menagerie of pets.